 Over 100,000 children were separated from their families during Angola’s long civil war.
 Tens of thousands of adults have also lost contact with their loved ones.
-The cease-fire agreed in April 2002 offered hope that Angolans would finally be re-united with their lost relatives.
-But nothing has been easy in this southern African country that was at war for over a quarter of a century.
+The cease-fire agreed in April 2002 offered hope that Angolans would finally be re-united.
+But nothing has been easy in this vast southern African country that was at war for over a quarter of a century.
 Even when families are reunited, the authorities often had to step in to take the children away again because the parents, aunts, uncles or cousins were simply too poor to take care of them.
 Eric Beauchemin reported on the difficulties involved in tracing and reuniting families in Angola.

-This programme was part of a dossier wide-ranging dossier – Angola: Picking up the Pieces – that won the One World Broadcasting Trust New Media Award in 2000.
+This programme is part of a dossier wide-ranging dossier – Angola: Picking up the Pieces – that won the One World Broadcasting Trust New Media Award in 2003.

 In April, the Angolan government and the UNITA rebels signed a cease-fire, bringing an end to one of the longest running wars in Africa.
 It began in 1975 when Angola achieved independence from Portugal.
 Over 1½ million people were killed during the quarter of a century of fighting, and up to 1 in 4 Angolans had to flee their homes.
 During the war, tens of thousands of families were separated.
 Now that peace has returned, reports Eric Beauchemin, there are rising hopes across the country that people will finally be able to find their lost relatives.